Swayms-stack/Customer-Churn-Analysis/README.md

 **Situation :**
 Analyzed customer churn within the telecom industry to identify key drivers and predict future churners for targeted retention efforts.

 **Task :**
 Developed a churn analysis dashboard to provide insights into customer behaviour and predict churn risk.

 **Action :**
 Data Acquisition & Transformation: Utilized Microsoft SQL Server to build a database architecture for customer data.
-Extracted and loaded customer information from source files.
-Created SQL views to transform data for analysis.
+Extracted and loaded customer information from source files & created SQL views to transform data for analysis.
 Machine Learning Model Development: Employed Python and Jupyter Notebook to build a Random Forest model for churn prediction.
 Trained and tested the model on customer data subsets.
 Power BI Dashboard Construction: Designed a comprehensive dashboard in Power BI to visualize churn metrics, customer profiles, and churn prediction results.

 **Result :**
 Delivered a churn analysis dashboard that facilitated :- Churn Driver Identification: Uncovered key factors influencing customer churn.
 Predictive Churn Risk Assessment: Identified potential future churners for targeted retention campaigns.